dgist-datalab/AppL/README.md

 ## What is AppL?

-AppL is s a novel approximate index structure for flash based SSD, which combines memory-efficient approximate indices and an LSM-tree.
+AppL is a novel approximate index structure for flash based SSD, which combines memory-efficient approximate indices and an LSM-tree.

 The original paper that introduced AppL is currently in the revision stage of [ACM/SIGOPS EuroSys 2025](https://2025.eurosys.org/).